-This safeguarding and child protection policy has also been developed by taking account of the following school policies below and should be read in conjunction with them:
+This safeguarding and child protection policy has also been developed by taking account of the following school's policies below and should be read in conjunction with them.
+These can all be found on the website or obtained directly from the school.

-Acceptable use of IT (Pupils) These will be added in once the school goes live

-Acceptable use of IT (Staff)

-Anti-Bullying Policy (Pupils)

-Behaviour and Discipline Policy (Pupils)

-Children Missing in Education policy

-Code of Conduct (Staff)

-E-Safety / Online Safety Policy

-Health, safety, and security policy (Staff)

-Lone Working policy (Staff)

-Low Level Concerns Policy (Staff)

-Physical Restraint Policy (Staff)

-Safer Recruitment policy (Staff)

-Trips and Visits Policy (Staff)

-Whistleblowing Policy (Staff)

-Covid 19 Arrangements Government guidance currently withdrawn for schools
+Acceptable use of IT (Pupils) Obtained from school Acceptable use of IT (Staff) Obtained from school Anti-Bullying Policy (Pupils) On website Behaviour and Discipline Policy (Pupils) On website Children Missing in Education policy Obtain from school Code of Conduct (Staff) Obtain from school E-Safety / Online Safety Policy Obtain from school Health, safety, and security policy On website Lone Working policy (Staff) Obtain from school Low Level Concerns Policy (Staff) Obtain from school Physical Restraint Policy (Staff) Obtain from school Safer Recruitment policy (Staff) Obtain from school Trips and Visits Policy (Staff) Obtain from school Whistleblowing Policy (Staff) Obtain from school Covid 19 Arrangements Government guidance currently withdrawn for schools

-Any questions regarding this policy should be directed towards the Designated Safeguarding Lead in the first instance, Mrs Stephanie Piper
+Any questions regarding this policy should be directed towards the Designated Safeguarding Lead in the first instance, Mr / Mrs / Ms A N Other.